-During the year ended 31 August 2019, no Trustees received any reimbursement of expenses (2018: £Nil).
+During the year ended 31 August 2020, no Trustee expenses have been incurred (2019 - £NIL).

-13. Trustees' and Officers' insurance
+14. Trustees' and Officers' insurance

 The Academy Trust has opted into the Department of Education's risk protection arrangement (RPA), an alternative to insurance where UK government funds cover losses that arise.
 This scheme protects Trustees and officers from claims arising from negligent acts, errors or omissions occurring whilst on academy business, and provides cover up to £10,000,000.
 It is not possible to quantify the Trustees and officers indemnity element from the overall cost of the RPA scheme membership.